soniaisiganporia/awesome-cassandra/README.md

 - [Cassandra Nagios](https://github.com/causes/cassandra-nagios) - Perl Based scripts to get metrics for monitoring using Jolokia.
 - [ctop](https://github.com/pixonic/ctop) - This is a very simple console tool for monitoring column families read/write activities at remote cassandra host.
 - [Cassandra StatD Agent](https://github.com/lookout/cassandra-statsd-agent) - Java Agent for Cassandra integration with StatsD.

-### Open Source Applications
-- [Twissandra](https://github.com/twissandra/twissandra) - Twissandra is an example project, created to learn and demonstrate how to use Cassandra.
-Running the project will present a website that has similar functionality to Twitter.
-- [FiloDB](https://github.com/filodb/FiloDB) - High-performance distributed analytical database + Spark SQL queries + built for streaming.
-- [ChronoServer](https://github.com/cyngn/ChronoServer) - A test server for sampling how long it takes mobile & web clients to make various types of requests to a server doing common request patterns.
-- [Newts](http://opennms.github.io/newts/) - A time-series data store based on Apache Cassandra.
-This is part of the OpenNMS family of products that are used to monitor systems.

 ## Resources